|

 simplistic.
 In any case there will be

-believe that it is impossible for anyone with an interest in healthcare and a
+it is impossible for anyone with an interest in healthcare and a knowledge of

-knowledge of drum-buffer-rope to not see the direct implication for non-acute
+drum-buffer-rope to not see the direct implication for non-acute surgical

 insufficient capacity.
 I owe a debt of

-up an article at that time for national consumption, however, it was rejected
+article at that time for national consumption, however, it was rejected by an

-are so many positive things that can be done in healthcare we should just get
+many positive things that can be done in healthcare we should just get on

 bottleneck.
 Health Management